 - Flow Load – Are we balancing demand vs. capacity to ensure future productivity?

 Kate: “This is probably the most counter-intuitive yet the most powerful Flow Metric.
 We know we all feel overloaded and busy.
 Like there is always more work than time to complete.
 This is a metric that we certainly FEEL every day.
-But it often comes at a surprise that by taking on more and more work, we are actually slowing down our delivery.
+But it often comes as a surprise that by taking on more and more work, we are actually slowing down our delivery.
 Starting work sooner does not cause it to complete sooner.
 Flow Load is an incredibly powerful leading indicator to help teams feel less overloaded and improve delivery!”

-In addition to these Flow Metrics there is also Flow Distribution, which looks at the trade-offs between value creation and value protection work, which helps communicate tradeoffs and priorities to ensure a sustainable pace of delivery.
+In addition to these SAFe Flow Metrics there is also Flow Distribution, which looks at the trade-offs between value creation and value protection work, which helps communicate tradeoffs and priorities to ensure a sustainable pace of delivery.

 SAFe 5.1 adds another metric—Flow Predictability—which helps determine when customers are going to get the thing they asked for.
 As per the Scaled Agile: “Flow predictability measures how well teams, ARTs and Solution Trains are able to plan and meet their PI objectives.
 Flow Predictability is measured via the SAFe Program Predictability Measure (PPM) (see below).
 The PPM calculates the ratio of planned business value achieved to actual business value delivered in a PI.
 Low or erratic predictability makes delivery commitments unrealistic and often highlights underlying problems in technology, planning, or organization performance that need addressing.
 Reliable trains should operate in the 80–100 percent range; this allows the business and its stakeholders to plan effectively.”

 Flow Predictability is a lagging measure that provides feedback about our ability to define PI plans that are carried out.
-Combined with other Flow Metrics, you can better understand the current velocity of ARTs and plan accordingly.
-This feedback loop can help predictability moving forward, helping teams to manage expectations with technology and business about how much they can deliver and when.
+Combined with other SAFe Flow Metrics, you can better understand the current velocity of ARTs and plan accordingly.
+This feedback loop can help program predictability measures moving forward, helping teams to manage expectations with technology and business about how much they can deliver and when.
 This capability builds confidence between leadership and teams that the most pressing business needs will be delivered on time.

 “Focusing on our predictability of delivering what we said we would when we said we would helps us stabilize our delivery,” concludes Kate.
 “With that, we gain trust from our customers and stakeholders.
 This is exciting, as predictability is often missing in software development using both traditional project management as well as Agile practices.”